- Search Graduate Jobs

 Aerospace organisations such as Boeing & Airbus offer cutting-edge careers for graduates.
 Find out how to break into the industry & which degrees are in demand.

 Overview of the aerospace industry

 Since the dawn of commercial and passenger flight, Australia’s size, and its distance from trading partners has made the aerospace sector a national priority.
 Australia’s largest airline, Qantas, is the third oldest airline in the world (we were narrowly beaten by the Netherlands and Spain), and its contributions to the global aerospace industry include innovations like the ‘safety black box’ and a widely respected standards and governance framework.

-The Australian Trade and Investment Commission states that as of 2017, the Australian aerospace industry contains around 830 firms that together employ 14,000 people.
+As reported by the Australian Trade and Investment Commission, the Australian aerospace industry contains around 830 firms that together employ 14,000 people.
 It generates around $4 billion of revenue each year, one-quarter of which is generated by exports.
 Significant businesses in this sector include Boeing, Airbus, Lockheed Martin, Jetstar, Qantas, and Virgin.

 What does the aerospace industry involve?